Kevin109/embedded-sbc-subsite/content/posts/future-of-embedded-software.md

 ## 2. Firmware Security Comes First

 With every new connection comes a new threat vector.
-The shift from function-first to **security-by-design** is redefining embedded firmware.
+The shift from function-first to **security-by-design** is redefining embedded firmware, especially in [custom embedded system](/posts/custom-embedded-systems/) projects that demand strict compliance and reliability.

 - Secure Boot, Encrypted OTA, and Hardware Root of Trust are becoming standard.
 - Automotive systems follow ISO/SAE 21434; IoT devices adopt PSA Level 2 certification.